 Log in to your Prepped account to gain access to professional templates that will set you up for success when reaching out to your network.
 Not sure where to begin when it comes to networking?
 Learn how to reach out to someone for a networking coffee meeting, or find out how to network like a pro with tips and tricks from networking expert, Kelly Hoey.

-Designations to prepare you for the financial industry
+Designations to prepare you for the industry

 When asked about specific designations that would be useful, Robinson says taking the time to get a CSC, which is a Canadian Securities Course, would be a good place to start.
 It helps give you a good overview of the financial and investment world.
 On the advisory side, Robinson suggests the CFP or PFP, which is the Certified Financial Planner or Personal Financial Planner designation.

-Advice for newcomers to Canada seeking a career in financial services
+Advice for newcomers to Canada seeking a career in financial services and investment banking

 Can newcomers to Canada break into the financial services industry?
 According to Robinson, the short answer is yes.
 Starting at retail banking doesn’t take any of the above-mentioned designations and is a great way to “get your feet wet” in the financial services industry.